tmfset/er-301-custom-units/Strike/README.md

 A **low pass gate** unit for the ER-301, built and tested on firmware **v0.5.01**.

-I frequently find myself tying together an envelope, filter, and vca to control incoming audio on the ER-301 so I created this LPG to take care of it in one compact unit!
+I frequently find myself tying together an envelope, filter, and vca to control incoming audio on the ER-301.
+I created this LPG to take care of all that in one compact unit!

 ### Installation